RebelGuy/chat-mate-client/README.md

 # Project Details

 This project was initialised using the `ForgeTemplate` repository for 1.8.9.
-Once IntelliJ had set up the project workspace, the command `gradlew genIIntellijRRuns` was run for generating the Gradle tasks.
+Once IntelliJ had set up the project workspace, the command `gradlew genIntellijRuns` was run for generating the Gradle tasks.

+Ensure the IntelliJ Java version is Java 8 (File -> Project Structure -> Project Settings -> Project SDK -> Choose 1.8/Java 8).

 To build the project, use `gradlew build`.